 Contact a Dallas Orthopedic Fractures Attorney Now to Discuss Your Claim for Free

 The Dallas accident attorneys of The Law Office of Julie Johnson PLLC do not charge a consultation fee.
-You can call 214-290-8001 or contact our office online to request your free consultation with a personal injury lawyer in Texas.
+You can call 214-290-8001 or to contact our office online to request your free consultation with a personal injury lawyer in Texas.
 Let us help you receive compensation for the pain, suffering, medical expenses, lost income, and other damages from the person who is responsible for your suffering and losses.